 At Morris Bart, LLC, we can help you with the legal process following an accident that resulted in a serious injury.
 If you were in a collision that was not your fault, give us a call for advice, and we may be able to help.

-We can evaluate the circumstances surrounding the crash and establish if you may have grounds to claim for compensation.
+We can evaluate the circumstances surrounding the crash and establish if you have grounds to claim for compensation.
 If successful, you could receive damages for medical expenses and lost wages, which you can use to recover from your injuries and start getting your life back on track.

-Rationale behind Minimum Car Insurance in Alabama
+Rationale Behind Minimum Car Insurance in Alabama

 Minimum Insurance Levels

+When you are hurt in a crash, this means you should have access to at least $25,000 in bodily injury coverage for your medical bills, lost wages, and pain and suffering, and $25,000 for your car repairs.
 If your claim exceeds the minimum amount of insurance that the other driver has, you may need to seek a legal remedy.
 At Morris Bart, LLC, we can help you with this process.

-Call us today at 1-800-537-8185 to schedule an appointment to find out if you may have a valid car accident claim.
+Call us today at (800) 537-8185 to schedule an appointment to find out if you may have a valid car accident claim.
 A Mobile personal injury lawyer can help you understand the various legal procedures and examine the details of your crash to determine if it may be beneficial to claim for additional medical expenses or lost wages.

 Our attorneys have 15 locations in four states to serve car accident victims.
 This includes our six locations in Alabama: Birmingham, Decatur, Hoover, Huntsville, Mobile, and Montgomery.
 We are a contingency fee personal injury law firm.

 to find a Morris Bart office near you.